 Spring is naturally a great time for curb appeal in many markets, and it’s easy to share tips on how to maximize the benefit.
 You could:

-• Share curb appeal tips using your email newsletter.
-If you don’t have one, the spring selling season is a great time to start!
+• Share curb appeal tips using an email newsletter.
+If you don’t have one, the spring selling season is a great time to begin executing your real estate email marketing strategy!
+Remember to make an email newsletter a regular send.

 • Post related articles on LinkedIn and Facebook for your sellers.
 For your buyers, post beautiful spring-themed listing photos on Instagram.